 This is definitely the messiest batch of scones that have ever come out of my oven, but truthfully, what does mess matter when they taste so good?
 Crisp sugared edges, buttery, slightly sweet interior with fragrant steam of anise and orange mixed into the batter.
 Scones are deceptively luxurious, as really, they are so easy to make.
-It's the same process as making biscuits, cutting cold butter into flour a mixture until it's broken into little pieces, adding liquid, mixing only enough to pull the dough together, cutting and baking.
+It's the same process as making biscuits, cutting cold butter into flour until it's broken into little pieces, adding liquid, mixing only enough to pull the dough together, cutting and baking.
 Once upon a time every mother, grandmother auntie and even a few uncles knew how to do this.
 It's a skill that has been replaced with refrigerated cardboard tubes barely containing the dough ready to burst from inside, filled with five times the number of ingredients needed, leaving the average shopper feeling there is some mystery to making a biscuit, something you can't just do at home.

 And so we are here.
 Like so many other culinary skills I savor, a totally basic recipe that once you make a few times, will vanquish the fear and open up a world of possibility, a food that's quick, versatile, and delicious; a gift you can whip up to treat your family and neighbors who have yet to walk behind the velvet curtain revealing the simplicity that is scones and biscuits.